andres-erbsen/dename-writeup/dename.md

 Limitations and Future Work
 ===========================

-First and foremost, `dename` does not deal the revocation of keys that have already been downloaded.
-While a user can make their name point to a different key, there is no guarantee that other users who have already downloaded to old key will stop using it.
-As the appropriate times for revocation-checking are application-dependent, this needs to be tackled separately.
-Interacting with usernames can also be surprisingly tricky in an adversarial environment: typosquatting and homograph attacks are not prevented by the `dename` infrastructure; doing so is another responsibility of the application writer.
+`dename` does not handle the revocation of keys that have already been downloaded.
+While a user can make their name point to a different key, they lack a guarantee that other users who have already downloaded the old key will stop using it.
+As the appropriate moments for revocation-checking are application-dependent, this needs to be tackled separately.
+Interacting with usernames can also be surprisingly tricky in an adversarial environment: the `dename` infrastructure does not prevent typosquatting and homograph attacks; that is another responsibility of the application writer.

-We have shown that it is practical to maintain an exact copy of the user directory using consumer grade hardware.
+We have shown that it is practical to maintain a globally replicated identical copied of the user directory.
 For a large-scale deployment, better-optimized implementations are probably desirable.
 In case of a single machine being unable to handle the churn of updates, the directory can be easily sharded by the hash of the name.
 Similarly, a single `dename` server can be implemented using a replicated state machine to improve availability.

-If it was possible to configure the `dename` servers to make progress even if some number of them are not available, a larger set of servers could be admitted.
+If it were possible to configure `dename` servers to make progress even if some number of them are not available, a larger set of servers could be admitted.
 While not requiring the approval of all servers would obviously weaken the security guarantee, we believe that this loss would be offset by the security gained from having a more diverse set of parties operating the servers.
 We are not aware of any state machine replication protocol that could be used to implement this.

 Conclusion
 ==========